 On average, Fastly only needs 150 ms (instant purge) for cache invalidation, compared to the five seconds traditional CDNs require.
 Fastly also supports all content, including live streaming.

-Owing to the number of options it offers, Fastly can be technically overwhelming for beginners, to say nothing of its relatively high price.
+Owing to the number of options that are made available, Fastly can be technically overwhelming for beginners, to say nothing of its relatively high price.
 Fastly offers a trial version that includes $50 worth of traffic.
-Paid plans are calculated based on the amount of bandwidth used, similarly to Amazon CloudFront.
+Paid plans are calculated based on the amount of bandwidth used, similar to Amazon CloudFront.

 Real-time content updates

 Steep learning curve

 Google Cloud CDN

 Google Cloud CDN makes use of Google's global infrastructure to temporarily store cloud content near its end-user.
 Integrating Google services like Cloud Monitoring and Cloud Logging is child's play, making it easy to view analytics data.

 Owing to the structure of Google's global network (servers in 180 countries) content can be kept particularly close to the end-user, which reduces load time.
 According to CDNperf, Google Cloud CDN comes in the Top 5 in terms of speed.

 Google Cloud CDN scores owing to its high speeds.